EternityForest/pavillion/pavillion.md

 ### Packet Types

+#### Counted and Uncounted
+An uncounted message is one that does not rely on the packet counter to prevent replay attacks.

 #### 1: Reliable Message
 Represents an MQTT or XMPP message with a name sent to a target(Akin to a topic).
 Message topics beginning with "core." are reserved.